gekographe/cv-1/README.md

   - Full stack web development
   - Pair programming and teamwork
   - Final project: [Hen Party App] - a Rails 4 app to make organising hen parties easier for maids of honour.
-Created in 10 days with [@Harrisam] and [@jodiealaine].
+Created in 10 days with [@Harrisam2] and [@jodiealaine].

 ### UCBerkeleyX